JonKing93/JonKing93.github.io/content/publication/P1-NTREND-DA/index.md

 - Feng Zhu
 - Rob Wilson
 date: "2021"
+doi: 10.31223/X5GP45

 publication_types: ["3"]
 publication: "*Journal of Climate*"

-abstract: "Paleoclimate field reconstructions using data assimilation commonly employ large proxy networks, which are often composed of records that have a complex range of sensitivities to the target climate field.
-This can introduce biases into reconstructions or decrease overall skill.
-Smaller networks of highly-sensitive proxies provide an alternative, but have not been extensively used for assimilation and their strengths and limitations are less well understood.
-Here, we reconstruct Northern Hemisphere summer temperature anomalies over the last millennium by assimilating the NTREND network, a spatially and temporally limited collection of highly temperature-sensitive tree-ring records.
-Pseudo-proxy experiments indicate that the reconstruction can be sensitive to biases in the climate model prior, so we perform 10 assimilations each using a different model prior.
-Reconstructed temperature anomalies are most sensitive to prior selection when the network becomes sparse in space and time, but show greater consistency as the network grows.
-The method also underestimates temporal variability with a reduced network or in regions distal to the proxies.
-The effects of network attrition emphasize the importance of analyzing temperature anomalies in conjunction with reconstruction uncertainty, which emerges naturally for spatial fields from our ensemble method.
-A comparison of our reconstruction and five existing paleo-temperature products reveals large differences in the spatial patterns and magnitudes of reconstructed temperature anomalies in response to radiative forcing.
-These extant uncertainties call for development of a renewed paleoclimate reconstruction intercomparison framework for systematically examining the consequences of network composition and reconstruction methodological choices, as well as for expanded collection of new, longer, and highly-sensitive proxy data."
+abstract: "We use the Northern Hemisphere Tree-Ring Network Development (NTREND) tree-ring database to examine the effects of using a small, highly-sensitive proxy network for paleotemperature data assimilation over the last millennium.
+We first evaluate our methods using pseudo-proxy experiments.
+These indicate that spatial assimilations using this network are skillful in the extratropical Northern Hemisphere and improve on previous NTREND reconstructions based on Point-by-Point regression.
+We also find our method is sensitive to climate model biases when the number of sites becomes small.
+Based on these experiments, we then assimilate the real NTREND network.
+To quantify model prior uncertainty, we produce 10 separate reconstructions, each assimilating a different climate model.
+These reconstructions are most dissimilar prior to 1100 CE, when the network becomes sparse, but show greater consistency as the network grows.
+Temporal variability is also underestimated before 1100 CE.
+Our assimilation method produces spatial uncertainty estimates and these identify treeline North America and eastern Siberia as regions that would most benefit from development of new millennial-length temperature-sensitive tree-ring records.
+We compare our multi-model mean reconstruction to five existing paleo-temperature products to examine the range of reconstructed responses to radiative forcing.
+We find substantial differences in the spatial patterns and magnitudes of reconstructed responses to volcanic eruptions and in the transition between the Medieval epoch and Little Ice Age.
+These extant uncertainties call for the development of a paleoclimate reconstruction intercomparison framework for systematically examining the consequences of proxy network composition and reconstruction methodology and for continued expansion of tree-ring proxy networks."

-summary: We assimilate a highly-sensitive, curated tree-ring network to reconstruct Northern Hemisphere temperatures over the Last Millennium.
+summary: We reconstruct Nothern Hemisphere temperatures over the last millennium by assimilating a highly-sensitive, curated tree-ring network.

 tags:
 - DASH